 We are living through turbulent times, and many people are experiencing grief, loss, anger and frustration due to the Covid-19 (Coronavirus) pandemic.
 The division between work and life has never been more blurred, and as employers, we need to respect and support our people and the myriad emotions they are experiencing.

 At Dechert, we believe that our culture of community is the key to our success.
 We value each person and the contributions that they bring to the business and we have embedded gratitude as a practice into our culture so that people feel recognised and appreciated.
-When we recently introduced a digital version of our hard copy Dechert recognition cards to send a thank you to any employees anywhere in the world, more than 1,000 cards were sent in the first week.
+When we recently introduced a digital version of our hard copy Dechert gratitude cards to send a thank you to any employees anywhere in the world, more than 1,000 cards were sent in the first week.

 We added a programme on managing stress and also hosted a workshop to help our people take control of time and, ultimately, lower stress.
 In partnership with our employee assistance programme, in some locations, we have weekly support groups and the option to join an intensive programme designed to help people cope with overwhelming life changes.

 We made available over 200 extra learning courses covering fitness and yoga, mindfulness, emotional intelligence, Coronavirus and more.
-We introduced Virgin Pulse, a dynamic online social networking and health challenge programME where our people can track steps and participate in global team-based challenges.
+We introduced Virgin Pulse, a dynamic online social networking and health challenge programme where our people can track steps and participate in global team-based challenges.

 Alison Bernard is chief talent and HR officer at Dechert in New York.